01 of 28

 Church of Our Lady and Almhouse

 A picture of the tower of the Church of Our Lady taken from the garden of the almshouse.

-Isn't this garden lovely?
-It was very quiet and away from the hustle and bustle of the shops and tourists just outside the courtyard.Continue to 15 of 36 below.
+The Almshouse garden is very quiet and away from the hustle and bustle of the shops and tourists just outside the courtyard.Continue to 13 of 28 below.

 The brick tower at the Church of Our Lady in Bruges is 400 feet high, making it the highest brick construction in the world.

 The church is home to the famous Virgin and Child statue, one of many Pietas carved by Michelangelo.
 The Church of Our Lady was under construction when this photo was taken, a common problem when touring medieval sites.Continue to 14 of 28 below.